Wedding of Jigme Khesar Namgyel Wangchuck and Jetsun Pema: Public celebration

 The Ministry of Home and Cultural Affairs declared 13–15 October 2011 a national holiday as part of wedding celebrations.
 Festivities on the wedding day featured traditional offerings song and dance, archery, a public luncheon of rice with scrambled eggs and potato (kewa datse), and congratulatory salutations (tashi lekdar) from public officials and ordinary onlookers who met the King and Queen face to face.

 On 14 October, the King and Queen made their way from Punakha to Thimphu, where streets and buildings had undergone thorough repair and decoration with five-colored scarves, portraits of the royal couple, and lights to illuminate the city at night.
 Schoolchildren and townsfolk lined the main street of Thimphu as the King and Queen passed into town.

 King Jigme Khesar Namgyel and Queen Jetsun Pema appeared at a public celebration held at the Changlimithang Stadium in Thimphu on 15 October 2011, three days after their wedding.

 Media coverage

 The royal wedding and related celebrations is an unprecedented event in Bhutan.
 Dasho Kinley Dorji, Bhutan's Secretary of Information and Communications, told journalists that the royal wedding was Bhutan's largest media event in history, "We've not really done this before ...
 In fact, this is the biggest international media event we've ever had in Bhutan – ever."
 Approximately 160 foreign journalists and other members of the media arrived in the country to cover the wedding.
 The largest groups of journalists came from India and Thailand.
-The government bussed the foreign media in eleven mini-buses from their headquarters in Thimpu to Punakha, where the wedding took place.
+The government bussed the foreign media in eleven mini-buses from their headquarters in Thimphu to Punakha, where the wedding took place.

 Television only became available in Bhutan in 1999.
 Bhutan's state television broadcaster, Bhutan Broadcasting Service (BBS), launched its most extensive coverage ever conducted for an event.